flipcoder/qork/README.md

 ```

 To do a radial gradient, provide a tuple of the (x,y,rad) of the
-2 circles, as you would in pycairo.
+2 circles, as you would in cairo.

 We'll use half the screen size and a radius of 10 to 1000: